citrix/ShareFile-Javascript/README.md

     FilePicker.secureLogin(params);

     //If authorization url is other than default one then also set following optional parameter before calling login method: params.authorizationUrl = authUri;
-Set the proper attribute values and on calling above function, following login page/dialog will be displayed:
+Set the proper attribute values and call the function above and a login page/dialog will be displayed.

 Input the credentials and click Login button to proceed.

-Following is the diagram for user account authorization flow to retrieve access token:

 FilePicker Usage
 ----
-After successful login the user will be navigated to FilePicker main page (specified in redirectUri parameter) and page will be displayed like following diagram:
+After successful login the user will be navigated to FilePicker main page (specified in redirectUri parameter)

-Following is diagram to show communication between FilePicker and ShareFile server:

 License
 ----